 English medium in education has an advantage only for those few who want to study abroad, and is easy only for those who hear English at home.
 They are at present greatly privileged, but are a miniscule minority.

-In the last decade, strangely, the craze for English medium schools accelerated, and it may have been intentional.
+During the years of UPA rule, the craze for English medium schools accelerated, and it may have been intentional.
 Government schools kept being in the news for poor results, and forthwith even those who did not know any English started sending their children to the mushrooming small private English medium schools.
 It became a business opportunity for some entrepreneurs and a prestige issue for parents who hardly could afford the school fee.

 Friends, who had established primary schools in over 20 villages in the Himalayan foothills, closed them down some years ago.
 In tune with the times, parents had pressured them to change them to English medium.
 My friends took a principled stand and did not comply.
 The children landed up in dubious English medium schools.